The Byrdseed.TV registration window closes in less than a week! Check it out.

 You want lots of details for students to manipulate.
 Dozens of facts.
 Fifty or so.

-Now, students (in small groups or individually) begin finding groups of details that share some common element.
-Start with pairs, and then grow them into larger groups.
-Students get to have some freedom here in deciding how things are related.
-We’re moving to “Analyze” on Bloom’s Taxonomy.
+Now, students (in small groups or individually) begin forming categories of details that share some common element.
+Start forming pairs first.
+Then grow them into larger categories.
+Students have freedom here in deciding how things are related.
+(We’re at the “Analyze” level of Bloom’s Taxonomy.)

 Once the details are all categorized, then students label their groups.
 We do this at the end so that the groups can remain fluid.
 Kids might change the why of the group as they’re thinking so we don’t make the groups’ names official until now.
 We’re also moving up another level of abstraction as kids squeeze all of the meaning in their group down to one or two words.